 If you need to seek any information yourself, the most recent tax return is a good place to start.
 It lists interest, dividends and capital gains as well as the institutions that earnings came from.

 Make it legal

-Your job will be a lot easier if you have the right legal documents, including:
+Caring for a sick family member’s best interests will be easier if you have the proper legal documents, including:

-A power of attorney names an agent to act on a person’s behalf to make decisions should he or she not be able to.
-With a power of attorney, you can write checks and make financial decisions in support of your loved one’s care.
-This is preferable to becoming a co-signer on accounts since a power of attorney won’t impact your own credit.
+A power of attorney names an agent to act on a person’s behalf to make decisions and take financial action should he or she not be able to.

-Like a power of attorney, a healthcare proxy grants someone decision-making powers for healthcare decisions.
-Since you never know when an accident or illness might strike, it’s a good idea to have a healthcare proxy executed even if your family members are in good health now.
+A healthcare proxy grants someone decision-making powers for healthcare decisions.
+Since you never know when an accident or illness might strike, it’s always a good idea to have a healthcare proxy executed.

 This document lets a person communicate his or her wishes for end-of-life care while still healthy.
-A living will can specify if palliative care or medical intervention is preferred in the case of a terminal diagnosis, for example.
-As a caregiver, you can take comfort in not having to guess what type of care your loved ones want when they can’t tell you.
+As a caregiver, you won’t have to guess what type of care your loved ones want when they aren’t able to tell you.

 Dealing with a family healthcare crisis is difficult enough.
 Planning early and considering advice from a professional can make the financial aspect less stressful and more secure, so you can focus on getting loved ones the care they need.